ELIXIREstonia/2024-06-18-R-basic/README.md

 4.  **Application of Data Manipulation Techniques**:

     -   By the end of the session, participants will have hands-on experience in applying the introduced concepts to real-world datasets, such as the Kaggle "Memory Test on Drugged Islanders Data" dataset.
 They'll be able to group data, compute summary statistics, and create new columns based on specific criteria.

+### Next step

+Take a look at our follow up course on how to create compelling visualisations using R and ggplot2: https://github.com/ELIXIREstonia/2024-06-18-R-visualisation